anticomputer/emacs-codeql/README.md

 ### Query files

-Edit a `.ql` or `.qll` file inside a `qlpack.yml` project root and run `M-x codeql-transient-query-server-interact` to open the `emacs-codeql` transient.
+Edit a `.ql` or `.qll` file inside a `qlpack.yml` project root (e.g. a `codeql-custom-queries-*` directory) and run `M-x codeql-transient-query-server-interact` to open the `emacs-codeql` transient.
 This transient is bound to the value of `codeql-transient-binding` on initialization, which may be customized by the user by setting `codeql-transient-binding` to a keybinding of their liking.

 #### Syntax highlighting and indentation